newonewon/Getting-and--cleaning-data/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Download Data
+DOWNLOADING DATA

 The data for the script can be downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and the unzipped version be saved.

-Running the script
+RUNNING THE SCRIPT

-The script should be run in R and the user will get the file tidy_data.txt.Thus contains the independent tidy data set with the average of each variable for each activity and each subject.
+The script should be run in R and the user will get the file tidy_data.txt.ThIs file contains the independent tidy data set with the average of each variable for each activity and each subject.